tonethar/IGME-330-Spring-2021/weekly/week-09A-notes.md

 - Look at word counting, stop words, and building a word cloud app
 - **Final Project** - Just a preview of where we are headed - don't worry - we still have plenty to cover - and it's not due until finals week: [Project 3 - MVVM Web App Mashup of Awesomeness!](../projects/project-2.md)
 - **Upcoming HW assignments:**
   - Check the myCourses dropboxes.
-There are 2 assignments due XX/XX (one of these is easy), and 2 assignments due XX/XX (one of these is easy).
-But regardless, don't wait until the night before to do these, work ahead on the assignments that you are able to!
+There are 2 assignments due Saturday 03/27 (one of these is easy), and 2 assignments due Saturday 03/29 (one of these is easy).
+But regardless, don't wait until the night before to do these, work ahead on the assignments when you are able to!

 ## II.
 Lecture Notes
 - [Text-1 - Loading Plain Text](https://github.com/tonethar/IGME-330-Master/blob/master/notes/text-1.md)